esl/elixirconf-eu-jekyll/coc.md

 volunteers at ElixirConf are required to conform to the following Code of Conduct.
 Organizers will implement this code throughout the event.

-● Be honest
+* Be honest
-● Use respectful language and actions
+* Use respectful language and actions
-● Be inclusive
+* Be inclusive
-● Respect culture and custom
+* Respect culture and custom
-● Consider your actions and act with integrity
+* Consider your actions and act with integrity
-● Use good judgment and avoid even the appearance of improper behaviour ● Follow the law
+* Use good judgment and avoid even the appearance of improper behaviour
+* Follow the law
-● Be accountable.
+* Be accountable

 If ever in doubt about a course of conduct, ask yourself: Is it ethical?
 Is it legal?
 Will it reflect well on me as well as ElixirConf?
 Would I want to read about it in the newspaper or on the web?
-If the answer is “No” to any of these questions, don’t do it.
+If the answer is "No" to any of these questions, don't do it.
 We want to thank you for helping make this a welcoming, friendly event for all.

-**Legal Details**
+## Legal Details

 Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public